 3Letting the bees make the new queen by themselves

 4One beehive can make queen cells for all other beehives (if the beekeeper is replacing queens in more than one beehive at the same time)

 Pay attention, in order for the young queen bee to mate, there should be drones.
-There are not enough drones at the begining of spring and in fall.
+There are not enough drones at the beginning of spring and in fall.

-The best queens are those that develope during the good honey flow.
+The best queens are those that develop during the good honey flow.

 Replacing the queen with a mated queen bee - steps

 Mated queen is added one day after removing the old queen from the beehive.

 By adding mated queen bee, the colony stagnates the least because there is the shortest period without laying new eggs - only two or three days.
 Mated queen will start laying eggs as soon as she is released from her cage.

 If the bee colony is weak, this is the most advisable way to change a queen.